Dre Campbell Farm

 Bat Guano Fertilizer: Benefits and How to Use

-Bat guano is a highly nutritious product useful as an organic fertilizer.
+Bat guano is highly nutritious for plants.
+It is helpful as an organic fertilizer.

-Bat guano fertilizer is great for increasing plant yields and is also suitable for lawns.
-It can be used on vegetables, nut trees, herbs, fruit trees, and even flowers and ornamentals.
+You can use it on vegetables, nut trees, herbs, fruit trees, and even flowers and ornamentals.

 You can find it in caves all over the globe, where these caves become storehouses of this natural fertilizer.
 The bat droppings also contain the remains of insects and other bat food.

-Guano is a rich source of nutrients for the garden.
-It supplies nitrogen, phosphorus, and potassium (NPK), as well as carbon, calcium, and sulfur.
+Guano is a rich source of nutrients for garden plants [2].
+It supplies nitrogen, phosphorus, and potassium (NPK), as well as calcium, sulfur, and other trace nutrients.

-• Calcium is essential for supporting the cell structure of plants.
+• Calcium is essential for supporting plant cell structure.

 • Sulfur is necessary for chlorophyll formation, among other functions.
-To tell if your plant has a sulfur deficiency, you’ll notice a pale green color or yellowing of the entire plant.
+To tell if your plant has a sulfur deficiency, you will notice a pale green color or yellowing of the entire plant.

-You can also treat lawns with guano to help strengthen and improve their quality and heighten their green color.
+You can also treat lawns with guano to strengthen and improve their quality and enhance their green color.

 A further benefit for organic gardeners is composting.
-Guano can be used in the compost heap as an activator to speed up the process of decomposition.
+You can use guano in the compost heap as an activator to accelerate decomposition.

-Also, the slow release of nutrients from bat guano helps plants, crops, and lawns throughout the season.
+When used according to label directions, bat guano can support the growth of seedlings and young plants.
+The slow release of nutrients from bat guano also helps plants, crops, and lawns during the growing season.

 How to Use Bat Guano